shicks/bip39/index.md

  1. alternating which shares' random words are typed
  2. randomizing the order in which words are entered

+# BIP39 Encrypt

+The [encryption tool](./encrypt) allows entering a BIP39 mnemonic to use as a symmetric encryption/decryption key.
+Multiple shares may be entered instead of a single primary mnemonic (in which case the shares will be XORed together, see above).

+# Disclaimer

-NOTE: The author makes no warranty, express or implied, regarding the fitness of this tool for any particular purpose, and shall not be liable for any loss resulting from its use.
+NOTE: The author makes no warranty, express or implied, regarding the fitness of these tool for any particular purpose, and shall not be liable for any loss resulting from its use.
 Use at your own risk.